tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

 * With more parameters, the model can memorize the rare patterns of the training data, resulting in a rigid model that does not generalize well.

-Explain that a useful analogy might be to memorize the answers to a math test without learning the underlying principles.
+A useful analogy to explain this: Say someone memorized the answers to a math test, without learning the underlying principles.

-* The learning that takes place is useful in one particular setting but is less generalizable to other contexts.
+* The learning that takes place is useful in one particular setting, but is less generalizable to other contexts.

-Next, explain variance and bias, two important concepts in machine learning:
+Next, explain bias and variance, two important concepts in machine learning:

 * Bias and variance are errors in predicting data from underfitting and overfitting, respectively.